Website: https://www.landheritageinstitute.com/

 - Clean up after yourself

-Terrain: Terrain varies from sandy and mostly flat stretches into rolling grasslands full of Texas prickly pair, yucca, mesquite, lots of cover in dense thickets, to wide open spaces, oak groves, persimmon, a variety of trees and vegetation as you ride down into the riparian zone along the Medina River.
+Terrain varies from sandy and mostly flat stretches into rolling grasslands full of Texas prickly pair, yucca, mesquite, dense thickets, to wide open spaces, shady oak groves, persimmon, a variety of trees and vegetation as you ride down into the riparian zone along the Medina River.
 The ground, mostly sandy, is easy on the hooves.
 Hills are mild with inclines increasing when going down into the Medina river trails.
-Be sure to ride under the shade of the ancient twin oaks where trails 14 and 15 meet at the gravel road.
+Be sure to ride beneath the shade of the ancient twin oaks where trails 14 and 15 meet at the gravel road.

 Description:

 The crib was built in the 1850s and is now used to house photographic images linking history and modern day digital technology together, creating an artistic merging of education, art, history, and culture.
 This is a permanent exhibit.
 When making your appointment just let Peggy or Mark know if you would like to view this exhibit.
 The Applewhite House ruins are located just across from the Corn Crib.
 This house was also built in the 1850s with native stones from the river bed’s edge by Steven Applewhite and his brother.
 The LHI website details the land’s history and evolution of the institute.
-The LHI foundation is nonprofit and managed by a board consisting of over twenty organizations including the Texas Equestrian Trail Riders Association (TETRA).
-The Institute is continually being developed, and thanks to several volunteers and AmeriCorps, new trails and facilities are continually being added.
+The LHI foundation is nonprofit corporation managed by a board consisting of over twenty organizations including the Texas Equestrian Trail Riders Association (TETRA).
+Thanks to volunteers and AmeriCorps, maintenance and new developments continue today.

 This is the only location I know of in San Antonio open to the public for bringing in your own horses to ride trails.
+I have enjoyed the trails at LHI since 2010.
 I am so very thankful for this resource!
 Horse back riding is one of the recreational activities offered at LHI along with hiking and cycling on approximately 20 miles of trail.
-I’ve never seen a mountain biker or cyclist on the dirt trails, only on the paved greenway.

 LHI equestrian trails are on good ground, and are wide with mostly flat dirt paths.
 There are few rocks on the bridle trails, so shoes or boots for most horses will not be a requirement.
 If you are looking for easy terrain to do some long trots to condition your horse, LHI is the ideal place.